Special housing options

 The Sustainability Living Learning Community provides you with an opportunity to live among other students who share your interest in environmental issues.
 Students in the Sustainability LLC all live on the same floor of Lenape Hall and engage in a number of environmentally themed activities.
 This unique arrangement provides all of the advantages of living on campus, while forming close relationships with students who want to broaden their understanding of our world and explore how we can live in harmony with the natural environment.
 Together, with faculty and staff support, you will participate in environmental programming, including films, speakers, and field trips.
 You will also have the opportunity to actively engage in community projects and campus sustainability initiatives.

-Named after Puerto Rican and Venezuelan-American transgender activist Sylvia Rae Rivera, provides students with the opportunity to be part of an active network of change agents working on anti-racist, feminist, and queer projects on campus and in the community.
+Named after Puerto Rican and Venezuelan-American transgender activist Sylvia Rae Rivera, the Rivera House provides students with the opportunity to be part of an active network of change agents working on anti-racist, feminist, and queer projects on campus and in the community.
 Students have access to community events, a speaker series, and entertainment programs geared toward LGBTQA+ individuals and their allies.
-Students will participate in an LGBTQA+ peer mentorship program, develop strategies to improve lifelong social and physical health and be part of a support network of students, faculty, staff, and community members.
+Students will participate in an LGBTQA+ peer mentorship program, develop strategies to improve lifelong social and physical health, and be part of a support network of students, faculty, staff, and community members.

 Honors, BS/DO, Fine Arts

-The Honors, BS/DO and Fine Arts programs all have specially designated residential areas within Lenape Hall.
+The Honors, BS/DO, and Fine Arts programs all have specially designated residential areas within Lenape Hall.

 The Scholar's Mentorship Program is housed within Shango Hall.